 Some foods may be able to help produce more of these feel-good hormones in your body.
 High-quality chocolate is a great option for anandamide-rich food that supports the ECS.
-Paired with phytocannabinoid-rich full-spectrum hemp extract, it can offer a serious dose of vitality in the face of chronic pain.
+Paired with phytocannabinoid-rich hemp extract, it can deliver a serious dose of vitality in the face of chronic pain.

-The ECS isn’t just responsible for keeping us happy, but may have a direct relationship to the root cause of pain.
+The ECS isn’t just responsible for keeping us happy – it may have a direct relationship to the root cause of pain.
 Researchers are exploring the concept of Clinical Endocannabinoid Deficiency (CECD) and how it could be the underlying factor in causing pain, especially in cases of irritable bowel syndrome, fibromyalgia, and migraines.
 Medical cannabis has proven effective for these types of pain in many subjects, which could point to cannabinoids as an essential part of our body’s natural balance.

 To help keep this balance, doctors and researchers are exploring the importance of toning the ECS through cannabinoids.
 Dr. Ethan Russo has been a longstanding advocate for the positive effects of cannabinoids on the body, citing their proven effectiveness as an anticonvulsant.
 Not only that, but research is unveiling that cannabinoids are also potent analgesics, offering both anti-pain and anti-inflammatory properties.

 “Many diseases interfere with a balance in a given system,” Dr. Russo said in an interview with Project CBD, “and if we can bring that balance back to where it should be there’ll be improvement in the overall condition.”